-- Councillors will be invited to submit their nominations prior to the close of the Business Paper for the Council meeting where elections are scheduled to be held, with candidate names included in the business paper.
+- Councillors will be invited to submit their nominations prior to the commencement of the Council meeting where elections are scheduled to be held.
+Any nominations available at the time of printing the Council Business Papers, will be included in the business paper.
 Where the number of nominations received is less than the number of available positions, Councillors will be invited to nominate from the floor of Council. - Councillors may self-nominate for a position on a committee or external body, no seconder is required. - Councillors do not need to be present at the Council meeting where the election of councillor delegates to committees is held in order to be elected, however they must ensure their nomination is received by the Returning Officer prior to the commencement of the Council meeting.